owid/sdg-tracker.org/pages/no-poverty.md

 **By 2030, eradicate extreme poverty for all people everywhere, currently measured as people living on less than $1.90 a day.**

-The chart below shoes the share of the total population living in extreme poverty by year.
+The chart below shows the share of the total population living in extreme poverty by year.
 Extreme poverty is here defined by a $1.90 per day threshold, which has been corrected for inflation and cross-country differences in prices (i.e. given in purchasing power parity, PPP terms).
 This data is only measured countries defined as low or middle-income by World Bank definitions.

 <iframe src="https://ourworldindata.org/grapher/share-of-the-population-living-in-extreme-poverty?tab=map" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/world-population-in-extreme-poverty-absolute" style="width: 100%; height: 600px; border: 0px none;"></iframe>